EnableX/Multiparty-Video-Chat-Application-Sample-for-IOS/README.md

 * iOS Deployment Target: 10.0 or higher
 * Xcode Version: 10.0 or higher
+* Language: Either Swift or Objective-C
   * Swift Language Version: 3.0 or higher
   * Objective-C: In Compliance with iOS 10.0+

 #### 1.1.3 Sample iOS Client